(NOTE: This is an updated version of a post originally published on this website on 24 October 2013).

 This might seem strange: you would hope and expect they would do that anyway, without requiring any financial reward.

-On the other hand, if they were not there to help you, it would make life awkward, at best, and unmanageable, at worst, unless you can get help from some other source.
+On the other hand, if they were not there to help you, it would make life awkward, at best, and unmanageable, at worst, unless you could get help from some other source.

 So it makes sense that compensation should be available for them for the time involved in providing you with assistance.